 What to do?

-(4) Read and learn from books that convey the evolved principles of caregiving, like the following:
+- Read and learn from books that convey the evolved principles of caregiving.

 **Of course they don’t think it’s a violation because they don’t take the set of mammalian needs seriously.

-*** In the USA, everyone under 50 has numerous health disadvantages compared to citizens in 16 other developed nations (National Research Council, 2013).
+***In the U.S., everyone under 50 has numerous health disadvantages compared to citizens in 16 other developed nations (National Research Council, 2013).

-NOTE: Of course, every human community is not perfect but when you provide young children with their basic needs, they are less aggressive and self-centered.
+Note: Of course, every human community is not perfect but when you provide young children with their basic needs, they are less aggressive and self-centered.
 They are less preoccupied with what they want because they got all they wanted when they needed it in early life.
-The baby nest described above makes for a smart, healthy, well-functioning body and brain, with high emotional intelligence and self control.
-They are more socially skilled and empathic towards others.
+The baby nest described above makes for a smart, healthy, well-functioning body and brain, with high emotional intelligence and self-control.
+They are more socially skilled and empathic toward others.
 All this makes getting along with others so much easier.
 All this will have to be explained more thoroughly in another post, citing the anthropology research that shows what people in small-band hunter-gatherer communities are like.

 Babiak, P. & Hare, R.D.
 (2006).
 Snakes in Suits, When Psychopaths Go To Work.
 New York, NY: Harper Collins.

 Blum, D. (2002).
 Love at Goon Park: Harry Harlow and the Science of Affection.
 New York, NY: Perseus Publishing.